secit-pl/imap-bundle/README.md

 ### Security

-Do not set the sensitive Data like mailbox, username and password directly in the config-files.
+It's good practice to do not set the sensitive data like mailbox, username and password directly in the config-files.
 You may have to [encode the values](https://symfony.com/doc/current/doctrine.html#configuring-the-database).
 [Configuration Based on Environment Variables](https://symfony.com/doc/current/configuration.html#configuration-based-on-environment-variables)
 [Referencing Secrets in Configuration Files](https://symfony.com/doc/current/configuration/secrets.html#referencing-secrets-in-configuration-files)
 Better set them in ```.env.local```, use Symfony Secrets or CI-Secrets.